cryptobern/thetacrypt/readme.md

-# Threshold Cryptography Library in Rust
+# ThetaCrypt - Threshold Cryptography Library in Rust

 This is a WIP library for threshold cryptography implementing various threshold cipher, signatures and coin schemes.
 The library relies on Tendermint Core for atomic broadcast and runs as a service next to Tendermint on a node.